AstrobioMike/AstrobioMike.github.io/R/basics.md

 <center><img src="{{ site.url }}/images/R_table.png"></center>
 <br>
-Dataframes are two-dimensional tables of rows and columns.
-Here we can see that the default behavior of the `data.frame()` function took our two vectors and put them in a table where each represents one column.
+Dataframes are two-dimensional objects of rows and columns.
+Here we can see that the default behavior of the `data.frame()` function took our two vectors and put them in a table where each original vector now represents one column.
 Another similar, but distinct, table structure in R is a "matrix".
-You sometimes find you need to convert a dataframe to a matrix or vice versa depending on what you are trying to do with it.
+You will sometimes find you need to convert a dataframe to a matrix or vice versa depending on what you are trying to do with it.
 Keep this in mind as one of the things to look at first when you run into an error.
 <br>

 ---
 <br>
-# The gloriousness of indexing
+# The wonderful world of indexing
-One of the most powerful things about R is how easy it makes it to parse vectors and tables down to whatever you are interested in via what's known as "indexing".
+One of the most powerful things about R is how easy it makes it to subset vectors and tables down to whatever you are interested in via what's known as "indexing".
 Here we'll look at a couple of the ways we can specify what we would like to subset, and we'll see these in practice on a larger scale below.

+## Subsetting by position
-Looking back at our vector stored in variable y, it contains 3 values: 5, 6, and 7.
-One way we can subset specific values from this involves using their position in the vector.
-If we specify the vector name, and then put in brackets the position we are interested in, R will return the values for just that (or those) position(s) we specify.
+Looking back at our vector stored in variable `y`, it contains 3 values: 5, 6, and 7.
+These values exist in the object in this order as positions 1, 2, and 3 of the variable `y`.
+One way we can subset specific values involves using this position information - this position information for each value is that value's "index".
+If we specify the vector name, and then put in brackets `[ ]` the position(s) we are interested in, R will return the value(s).

 ```R
 y # the whole vector